shahbaj-ansari/flexbox-and-grid/Readme.md

 ## Contents :
 * Background
 * Basic Concept about CSS Flexbox
+* Properties of Flexbox Container
-* Flexbox Properties
+* Properties of Flexbox Items
-* Bibliography

 ---
 ## Background
 The Flexible Box Module provides us a more efficient way to lay-out, align and distribute space among items in a container, even when their size is unknown and/or dynamic (thus the word “flex”).

 The main idea behind the flex layout is to give the container the ability to alter its items’ width/height and order to best fill the available space mostly to accommodate to all kind of display devices and screen sizes.

+---

 ## Basic Concept about CSS Flexbox
 A Flexbox has a set of properties some of them are meant to be set on Flexbox Container to set the behaviour of its child and some are meant to be set on its Child (Flex Items) to set the behaviour of any child.